 (5) Exemption from the Additional Tax on Certain Payments

 Payments made to nonresidents for advertising services rendered from abroad as well as for the use of internet services by enterprises with average annual revenues of 100,000 development units (approximately US$3.4 million) over the previous three taxable years, are not subject to the additional tax.
-For purposes of calculating the 100,000 development unit threshold, the enterprise must also include the revenues generated by its related parties.
-The additional tax exemption on the payment does not apply if the nonresident recipient of the payment is a resident in a jurisdiction that is viewed as having a preferential tax regime; in that case, the additional tax must be levied but at a rate of 20%.
+For purposes of calculating the 100,000 development unit threshold, the enterprise must also include revenue generated by its related parties.
+The additional tax exemption with respect to such payments does not apply if the nonresident recipient of the payments is resident in a jurisdiction that is viewed as having a preferential tax regime; in that case, the additional tax must be levied, but at a rate of 20%.
+Payments that are exempt from the additional tax will be subject to VAT as they constitute services that are either rendered or deemed to be used in Chile.

 5. Calculation of Gross Income